What You Are in the Dark

 - A Secret Six chapter contains a chilling inversion of this and other similar situations.
 The titular group of Villain Protagonists is hired to snatch a pedophile serial killer from police, by the father of one of the said killer's victims, who intends to avenge his daughter personally.
 However, when Catman and Deadshot deliver the safely bound killer into an isolated storehouse, where no one will hear any screams, he starts backing down, clearly unprepared to take another's life and saying he doesn't think he can do that.
 Catman coldly responds with "Yes, you can", and a short but detailed instruction about the most painful ways to flense a human.
 Judging by the man's immediate reaction, he takes this advice to heart.

 - In Chapter 7 of Don Rosa's The Life and Times of Scrooge McDuck, "Dreamtime Duck of the Never-Never", Scrooge (decades before becoming wealthy) chooses to return a huge opal that had been stolen to its rightful place in a sacred Aboriginal cave, rather than take it for himself and make a fortune selling it.
+Even though the theft wouldn't be discovered for a hundred years.

 - The same four-issue arc of the Star Wars Rogue Squadron comic that introduces Baron Soontir Fel, Ace Pilot of the Empire, shows us that he's not that bad a guy by including a scene where his superior, a corrupt admiral tasked with protecting a planet, tells him to relax and enjoy the planet's luxuries, which includes a scantily-clad local girl named "Grania".
 Fel says that his wife wouldn't approve.
 The admiral tells him that his wife wouldn't either, but no one needed to know.
 Fel uses the stock answer of "I'll know."